md685-njit/Assignment-2/cs690-a2-ask-the-code/HANDOUT.md

 Part B. Write `parse_reply` in `askcode/answer.py`.
 Your program trusts nothing the AI sends until it passes this check: exactly one JSON object, exactly the keys answer, file and line, with the right types.
-A reply that adds a friendly sentence around the JSON fails, and that is the point (slide 37).
+A reply that adds a friendly sentence around the JSON fails, and that is the point, as you saw in the class exercise.
 A reply that passes is well formed, not necessarily true; that is what Step 5 measures.

 Before you spend anything, look at a real prompt and the cost estimate: